Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Scottish style chariots, from the mid-19th century, with their mouth 1/3rd of the way back from the toe, could have provided inspiration for early makers of the thumb plane.

 Scottish chariot planes are characterized by having a stepped toe, front infill, flat heel, and a mouth placed 1/3rd of the way back from the toe.
 The iron, is usually around 1 1/4″ wide, bevel up, over a rosewood bed.
+Length ranges from 4 1/2″ to 5 1/2″, proportions that were mirrored in the English thumb planes.
+Some examples are very high quality.

 Scottish Chariot/Thumb plane, cast iron.
 Photo from Bown Tool Auctions, November, 2024.

+Scottish Chariot plane, with small tote, from the collection of James Claussen.
 James Claussen’s Scottish Chariot plane is one of the finer examples of this type of plane, with a small tote, and a nice half-round bridge in gunmetal.
 Scottish Chariot planes are scarce, and it is evident that these were personalized by their user/owners, in contrast to production type planes.

 Years of the Thumb Planes

 Working in the early to mid-19th century, George Kerr (born in Aberdeen, Scotland 1805) may have been the first innovator of thumb planes, and Stewart Spiers likely commenced making them around that same time or a few years later.
-John Holland also made thumb planes and his working years were 1858 to 1907.
+John Holland also made thumb planes and his working years were 1858 to the early 1890s.
 The last historical manufacturer of the thumb plane was Thomas Norris & Son (late 19th century to ~1942), and Norris made more of this type than anyone else in the trade.
 Thomas Norris (1836-1906) was located at 57 York St, (in Lambeth, London) and John Holland (1831-1912) worked out of 93 York Rd., and they were there concurrently between 1870 and 1890.
 It would have allowed plenty of time for an exchange of ideas between these two planemakers.

 George Kerr Thumb Planes